prune998/goHelloGrpcStream/README.md

 ```

 ### Client
 The client connect to the server on the provided `host:port` and :
- - request a `hello world` message and display the return from the server
+ - ~~request a `hello world` message and display the return from the server~~
- - request a `hello wold` streaming message and display each message until the server stops sending
+ - request a `hello world` streaming message and display each message until the server stops sending

 ```
 cd helloworld/greeter_client/